 - Add the butter and let it melt.

 - Add the lemon juice, salt, and sugar.
-If you like it sweeter, add a bit more sugar.
+If you like it more sweet, add a bit more sugar.